 Cyber security competitions are in-person or virtual events where individuals participate in a variety of cyber security challenges and activities.
 According to the National Initiative for Cybersecurity Education (NICE), these competitions may focus on different areas of cyber security, such as secure coding, cyber security policy, malware detection, cyber security ethics and reverse engineering.

 The purpose of these competitions is to transform knowledge of cyber security theories and tactics into actionable applications within a controlled environment.
 In the bigger picture, they can enable individuals to identify threats and build scenarios that stay a step ahead of cyber criminals.

 Competitions come in all shapes and sizes, but one of the most popular is the capture the flag (CTF) model.
 A good example of CTF competitions is the attack-defense game, in which participants are pitted against each other until a victor emerges.

 “In an attack-defense CTF, competitors attempt to compromise systems and services with known vulnerabilities,” IBM ethical hacking test engineer John Clarke writes in his SecurityIntelligence.com article, “Capture the Flag Competitions Can Help Close the Security Skills Gap.”

 “Once a team has compromised a system,” Clarke continues, “it must then defend that system against opposing teams.
 Participants perform the actions of a red team (attackers) and switch to the blue team (defenders) seamlessly.
 This game can be continuous and run for many days.”

-Essentially, cyber security competitions bridge the gap between controlled classroom learning environments and the authentic situations in which new cyber security professionals might find themselves.
-The threat of cyber security is such that actual, real-world experience is almost as important as educational background.
+Essentially, these competitions bridge the gap between controlled classroom learning environments and the authentic situations in which new cyber security professionals might find themselves.
+Cyber security threats can be complex and challenging, making actual, real-world experience almost as important as educational background.

 Popular Annual Cyber Security Competitions